lzubiaur/ini.lua/README.md

 ```

-The previous ini will result in a Lua table like below.
+The previous example will produce the Lua table below.
+Please note that the leading spaces for both fullscreen and size values are now captured.

 ```
 {